-Wireless Radios: Wireless radios of security personnel (police, armed police and army) will be used to communicate information where the telephone network is out of order and not available.
+Wireless Radios: Wireless radios of security personnel (police, armed police and army) will be used to communicate the information where telephone network is out of order and not available.
 Security personnel should be trained to communicate for the early warning purpose.